 Finally, priests and therapists would like to think they know the secrets to a truly successful marriage, but according to NeighborhoodScout's research, the folks of the Long Ridge neighborhood may actually hold the key.
 67.1% of its residents are married, which is a higher percentage than is found in 97.0% of the neighborhoods in America.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Long Ridge neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Long Ridge neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 19.6% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.7% of all neighborhoods in America.

 One way that the Long Ridge neighborhood really stands out, is that it has more large 4, 5, or additional bedroom homes and real estate than 99.6% of the neighborhoods in America.
 When you walk or drive around this neighborhood, you'll instantly notice the size of the homes here which definitely makes a strong visual statement.